9 Places Associated with Historical Figures Who Loved Kanagawa

 <URL> http://www.hama-midorinokyokai.or.jp/park/nojima/hakubuntei/

-(4) It was called the "inner chamber of the Meiji political world."
+4. It was called the "inner chamber of Meiji politics."

 [Meiji Memorial Oiso Garden] (Oiso)

-Oiso was known as the "inner retreat of Meiji politics" because many important figures in Meiji politics gathered there and built villas and mansions, including eight former prime ministers during the Meiji period, including Hirobumi Ito, Aritomo Yamagata, and Shigenobu Okuma.
+Oiso was known as the "inner chamber of Meiji politics" because many important figures in Meiji politics gathered there and built villas and mansions, including eight former prime ministers of the Meiji period, including Ito Hirobumi, Yamagata Aritomo, and Okuma Shigenobu.

-The Oiso Garden includes the former residence of the first Prime Minister of Japan, Hirobumi Ito, called Sorokaku, as well as the former villas of Shigenobu Okuma, Kinmochi Saionji, and Munemitsu Mutsu.
+The Oiso Residence Garden includes the former residence of the first Prime Minister, Ito Hirobumi, called Sorokaku, as well as the former villas of Okuma Shigenobu, Saionji Kinmochi, and Mutsu Munemitsu.

 *Currently closed to the public.
-In the summer of 2020, the former villa of Mutsu Munemitsu and the gardens of the former villa of Okuma Shigenobu are scheduled to be open to the public.
+In the summer of 2020, the former Mutsu Munemitsu villa and the gardens of the former Okuma Shigenobu villa are scheduled to be open to the public.

 Former Sorokaku (former residence of Hirobumi Ito, former villa of the Yi royal family)

-(Photo courtesy of Oiso Town Local History Museum)
+(Photo provided by) Oiso Town Local History Museum

-Hirobumi Ito moved his villa from Odawara in 1896 and named it "Sorokaku."
-The building was rebuilt after the Great Kanto Earthquake, but both the Western-style and Japanese-style buildings remain as they were at the time.
-As a representative building of the villa area of Oiso, it has been designated as a tangible cultural property by the town.
+Ito Hirobumi moved his villa from Odawara in 1896 and named it "Sorokaku."
+The building was rebuilt after the Great Kanto Earthquake, but both the Western-style and Japanese-style buildings remain in their original condition.
+As a representative building of the villa area of Oiso, it has been designated a tangible cultural property by the town.

 *The former Sorokaku, which was the main residence of the Ito family, was transferred to the Yi royal family in 1920 after Hirobumi's death.
 It was later destroyed in a major earthquake and rebuilt as a villa for the Yi royal family, who owned it at the time.
 For this reason, it is referred to as the "site" of Hirobumi Ito's residence.

-(Photo courtesy of Oiso Town Local History Museum)
+(Photo provided by) Oiso Town Local History Museum

 Museum

-(Photo courtesy of Oiso Town Local History Museum)
+(Photo provided by) Oiso Town Local History Museum

-*The mansion that Okuma purchased in 1897 survived the earthquake and has been left in its original state with almost no traces.
-It was later sold to the Furukawa family and maintained as a second home.
+*The mansion that Okuma purchased in 1897 survived the earthquake and has remained almost unchanged since its original appearance.
+It was later sold to the Furukawa family and managed as a second home.

-(Photo provided by the Oiso Branch of the National Showa Memorial Park Office)
+(Photo provided by) Oiso Branch of the National Showa Memorial Park Office

-Mutsu Munemitsu (1844-1897) served as Minister of Foreign Affairs in the second cabinet of Prime Minister Ito Hirobumi, and worked hard to revise the unequal treaties.
+Mutsu Munemitsu (1844 (Tenpo 15) - 1897 (Meiji 30)) was appointed Minister of Foreign Affairs in the second cabinet of Ito Hirobumi, and worked hard to revise the unequal treaties.

 Mutsu Munemitsu Villa Site and Former Furukawa Villa Japanese-style room

-(Photo provided by the Oiso Branch of the National Showa Memorial Park Office)
+(Photo provided by) Oiso Branch of the National Showa Memorial Park Office

-*The former Mutsu residence was a villa for medical treatment.
-After the death of Mutsu Munemitsu, it became the villa of the Furukawa family, who adopted his second son (Junkichi).
-After it was partially destroyed in the Great East Japan Earthquake, it was renovated by the Furukawa family, and the renovated villa has been managed to this day.
+*The former Mutsu residence was a villa (second home) for medical treatment.
+After the death of Mutsu Munemitsu, it became the second home of the Furukawa family, to whom his second son (Junkichi) was adopted.
+After being partially destroyed in the Great East Japan Earthquake, the Furukawa family rebuilt it, and the rebuilt villa has been managed to this day.

 [Meiji Memorial Oiso Garden]

-Address: 85 Nishikoiso, Oiso-cho, Naka-gun, Kanagawa Prefecture, etc.
+Address: 85 Nishikoiso, Oiso-cho, Naka-gun, Kanagawa Prefecture, and other locations

-5. Remembering the achievements of Hakushu Kitahara, a poet who wrote many children's songs
+5. Commemorating the achievements of Hakushu Kitahara, a poet who wrote many children's songs

 [Hakushu Children's Song Museum] (Odawara)

-The Hakushu Children's Song Museum is a villa built by former Minister of the Imperial Household, Count Tanaka Mitsuaki, around 1924, around the time that Kitahara Hakushu was living in Odawara.
-The impressive Japanese-style building features a light, tower-like design, and is a registered tangible cultural property of the country.
+The Hakushu Children's Song Museum building is a villa built by former Minister of the Imperial Household, Count Tanaka Mitsuaki, around 1924 (Taisho 13), around the time when Kitahara Hakushu was living in Odawara.
+The impressive Japanese-style building features a light, tower-like design, and is designated as a national tangible cultural property.

 Interior